zetalex/DPB2_App/README.md

 |              | 29      | PL VCCADC voltage measurement (vccams).                     | Voltage     | *in_voltage29_raw, in_voltage29_scale*            |

-The chart starts from channel 7 as the previous channels are from the AMS CTRL sysmon block and display repeated information from the PL.
+The chart starts from channel 7 as the previous channels are from the AMS CTRL SYSMON block and display repeated information from the PL.

 The information obtained is displayed in ADC code in the *_raw* file and has to be scaled with the value obtained in the *_scale* file.
 In the case of temperature, an offset from the *_offset* file must also be applied.
+Every file is a virtual file generated by sysfs file system.

-The expressions used to pass the values read to the corresponding magnitude are shown below.
+The expressions used to convert the values read to the corresponding magnitude are shown below.

 $$
 V_{XX}(V) = (in\_voltageXX\_raw * in\_voltageXX\_scale) * \frac{1}{2^{n\_bits}}